(Tom Cipullo at Copland House in 2010. Photo by Hedwig Brouckaert.)

 November 12, 2010

 Mr. Kozinn went on to cite “the efficiency of [the opera’s] structure,” and referred to the work’s second-act “showstoppers.”
-Albany Records will release a recording of the Fort Worth production in the fall of 2013.
+Albany Records released a recording of the Fort Worth production in the fall of 2013.
+That recording was cited by Opera News on its Best of the Year list for 2014.

-Tom Cipullo’s song cycles A Visit with Emily, Another Reason Why I Don’t Keep a Gun in the House, and Of a Certain Age are published by Oxford University Press.
-Other works are distributed by Classical Vocal Reprints.
-His music has been recorded on the Albany, CRI, PGM, MSR Classics, GPR, Centaur, and Capstone labels.
+Tom Cipullo’s music is published by E.C.
+Schirmer, Oxford University Press, and Classical Vocal Reprints.
+His music has been recorded on the Naxos, Albany, CRI, PGM, MSR Classics, GPR, Centaur, and Capstone labels.

 Mr. Cipullo received his Master’s degree in composition from Boston University and his B.S. from Hofstra University, Phi Beta Kappa with highest honors in music.
 He studied composition and orchestration with David Del Tredici, Elie Siegmeister, and Albert Tepper.
 Mr. Cipullo is a founding member of the Friends & Enemies of New Music, an organization that has presented more than 80 concerts featuring the music of over 200 different American composers.